Published On: Feb 13 2013 01:42:10 AM ESTUpdated On: Feb 13 2015 02:00:00 AM EST

 1942: Musician and actor Peter Tork, best known as a member of The Monkees (seen here second from right), is born Peter Halsten Thorkelson in Washington, D.C.

-1934: Actor George Segal, best known for his movie roles in "Who's Afraid of Virginia Woolf?," "No Way to Treat a Lady" and "A Touch of Class" and for his TV role in the sitcom "Just Shoot Me!," is born in Great Neck, N.Y.
+1934: Actor George Segal, best known for his movie roles in "Who's Afraid of Virginia Woolf?," "No Way to Treat a Lady" and "A Touch of Class" and for his TV role in the sitcom "Just Shoot Me!," is born in Great Neck, New York.
 He earned an Oscar nomination for Best Supporting Actor for "Who's Afraid of Virginia Woolf?" in 1967.

-1923: Fighter plane test pilot Chuck Yeager, who became the first pilot to travel faster than sound in 1947, is born in Myra, W.Va.
+1923: Fighter plane test pilot Chuck Yeager, who became the first pilot to travel faster than sound in 1947, is born in Myra, West Virginia.
 Yeager's popularity soared in the 1980s, when he was prominently featured in Tom Wolfe's book "The Right Stuff" and in its 1983 movie adaptation, in which he was portrayed by Sam Shepard.

 1920: The Negro National League is organized by a coalition of baseball team owners at a meeting in a Kansas City YMCA.
 The new league was the first baseball circuit for black players to achieve stability and last more than one season.
 At first the league operated mainly in midwestern cities, ranging from Kansas City in the west to Pittsburgh in the east, but in 1924 it expanded into the south, adding franchises in Birmingham and Memphis.

-1919: Singer and actor Tennessee Ernie Ford, best remembered for his hit recording of "Sixteen Tons," is born in Bristol, Tenn.
+1919: Singer and actor Tennessee Ernie Ford, best remembered for his hit recording of "Sixteen Tons," is born in Bristol, Tennessee.
 He also recorded the No. 1 country hits "Mule Train" and "The Shotgun Boogie" and hosted his own prime-time variety show in the 1960s.
 Ford died of liver failure at age 72 on Oct.
 17, 1991.

-1918: Professional golfer and Ladies Professional Golf Association founding member Patty Berg is born in Minneapolis, Minn.
+1918: Professional golfer and Ladies Professional Golf Association founding member Patty Berg is born in Minneapolis, Minnesota.
 Berg was a leading LPGA Tour player during the 1940s, 1950s and 1960s and her 15 major title wins remains the all-time record for most major wins by a female golfer.
 Berg, who is also a member of the World Golf Hall of Fame, is seen here in 1936.
 She died from complications of Alzheimer's disease at age 88 on Sept.
 10, 2006.

 1914: In New York City, the American Society of Composers, Authors and Publishers is established to protect the copyrighted musical compositions of its members.
 ASCAP collects licensing fees from users of music created by ASCAP members, then distributes them back to its members as royalties.

 1891: Painter Grant Wood, best known for his paintings depicting the rural American Midwest, particularly the painting "American Gothic," is born in Anamosa, Iowa.
 He died of pancreatic cancer one day before his 51st birthday on Feb.
 12, 1942.

-1885: Bess Truman, who became the first lady of the United States when her husband Harry S. Truman was elected president in 1945, is born Elizabeth Virginia Wallace in Independence, Mo.
+1885: Bess Truman, who became the first lady of the United States when her husband Harry S. Truman was elected president in 1945, is born Elizabeth Virginia Wallace in Independence, Missouri.
 Dying at age 97 in 1982, she remains the longest-lived first lady.

 1883: German composer Richard Wagner, primarily known for his operas, including "Tristan und Isolde" and the four-opera cycle "Der Ring des Nibelungen," dies of a heart attack at the age of 69 in Venice, Italy.
 The second of the four "Der Ring" operas is best known for the beginning of its Act III, known as the "Ride of the Valkyries."